Kwangkee/ECG/PhysioNet_Challenge/readme.md

 Each ECG recording has one or more labels that describe cardiac abnormalities (and/or a normal sinus rhythm).
 We mapped the labels for each recording to SNOMED-CT codes.
 The lists of scored labels and unscored labels are given with the evaluation code; see the scoring section for details.

+### 30 (31?) diagnoses
 https://github.com/physionetchallenges/evaluation-2021/blob/main/dx_mapping_scored.csv

+We used 30 of the 133 diagnoses in the Challenge data to evaluate the algorithms.
+Our cardiologists chose these 30 diagnoses because they were relatively prevalent, of clinical interest, and electrophysiological and therefore able to be accurately diagnosed using ECG recordings alone.

 ###
 Python example code for the PhysioNet/Computing in Cardiology Challenge 2021, https://github.com/physionetchallenges/python-classifier-2021